 (Take a few minutes and try this exercise.)
 How do you feel?
 Sometimes I have to keep reminding myself to be thankful and for what.

 Be sure to tell your partner or co-worker what the positive things you are thankful for in them.
 Telling someone what you are thankful for will powerfully and positively change attitudes.
 For a while my husband and I kept a little note pad around and we randomly wrote thankful or kind things about the other person.
 It was so much fun to see what my husband wrote, and I enjoyed writing thankful and kind things about him.
 It powerfully and positively changed our marriage.
 Try it.
-It was recommended to keep the thankfulness notepad in the bathroom.
+It was recommended to keep the thankfulness notepad in the bathroom, so they can read it before going to bed.

 Scriptural command to be thankful